soroush/graphicsmagick/www/INSTALL-unix.rst

   Specify the directory containing MS-Windows-compatible fonts.
 This is not necessary when GraphicsMagick is running under MS-Windows.

+--with-umem

+  The default Solaris memory allocator exhibits poor concurrency in multi-threaded programs and this can impact OpenMP speedup under Solaris (and systems derived from it such as Illumos).
+Use this convenience option to enable use of the umem memory allocation library, which is observed to be more performant in multi-threaded programs.
+There is a port of umem available for Linux so this option is not specific to Solaris.

+--with-mtmalloc

+  The default Solaris memory allocator exhibits poor concurrency in multi-threaded programs and this can impact OpenMP speedup under Solaris (and systems derived from it such as Illumos).
+Use this convenience option to enable use of the mtmalloc memory allocation library, which is more performant in multi-threaded programs than the default libc memory allocator, and more performant in multi-threaded programs than umem, but is less memory efficient.

 Building under Cygwin
 ---------------------